Gomathy-V/Gala_Sales_Data_Analysis/README.md

 ### Data Sources

-- Dataset: This dataset, provided by `Cognizant Artificial Intelligence job simulation` Program through `Forage`.
+- Dataset: This dataset, provided by `Cognizant Artificial Intelligence Job Simulation` program through `Forage`.
 The dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each transaction such as product details, customer type, price, quantity, total cost, and payment method at Gala Groceries in USA.

 #### Dataset - `sales_data.csv`